View as Map

 HUB Restaurant & Ice Creamery

 HUB has comfort food on lock.
 Their Ahi Tuna Nachos and Fried Calamari are totally tasty.
-They’ve got a Mac & Cheese for every mood and their Chipotle Chicken sandwich is a winner.
-Don’t sleep on their brunch either – their Stuffed French Toast and Ribeye Breakfast Sandwich are dope.
+They’ve got Mac & Cheese for every mood and their Chipotle Chicken sandwich is a winner.
+Don’t sleep on their brunch either – their Stuffed French Toast and Ribeye Breakfast Sandwich are off the charts.

 The Jackrabbit Lounge (Photo credit: Mark Whittaker)